marcolago/flowtime.js/README.md

 ![Flowtime.js](https://github.com/marcolago/flowtime.js/raw/master/assets/img/logo-black.png "Flowtime.js Logo")

-### Flowtime.js is a framework for easily build HTML presentations or websites.
+### Flowtime.js is a framework for easily building HTML presentations or websites.

 You can take a look at the [sample presentation](http://marcolago.github.io/flowtime.js/) to quick learn about the possibilities: